-Welcome to The Write Spot - an interactive online writing community offering inspiration and writing prompts to spark your writing.
-Post your writing on The Write Spot Blog and receive feedback.
-Contact Marlene if you want to post a book review or be a featured writer.
-Click on Writers Forum, Jumpstart or Resources for writing events in Northern California.
+Welcome to The Write Spot - an online writing community offering inspiration and writing prompts to spark your writing.
+Contact Marlene if you want to post a book review.
+Click on Writers Forum, Jumpstart or Resources for writing events in Northern California

 6:30 pm to 8:30 pm

 June 5, 12, 19, 26 • July 10, 17, 24, 31 • Jumpstart does not meet in August

 9:30 am to 11:30 am

 Tuesdays: Jumpstart does not meet in June • July 11, 18, 25 • Jumpstart does not meet in August

 I enjoyed everything: the prompts, the atmosphere and the variety of writing. — Sherry

 Writers Forum presenter, Eric Elfman, will talk about: CPR For Writers: What to do when your characters are dying on the page

 As a writing coach, I see the same issues over and over again in the work of my clients: passive protagonists, jarring shifts in point of view, flat passages of description and action, and more.
 After I discuss these common writing issues, when you look at your own work you should be able to see if and where it is falling flat.